The Anti-racism Commission was established by the board of trustees of the Unitarian Society in June 2020.

 - Support congregational education addressing anti-racism and white supremacy through book clubs, seminars, trainings, and more.

-The Anti-Racism Commission shall have a minimum of five members recruited by the board.
-Commission members will include at least one member of the board and leadership of relevant committees or ministry teams.
+The Anti-Racism Commission (ARC) shall have a minimum of five members recruited and appointed by the board of trustees.
+Commission members will include at least one member of the board, one member of the nominating committee, and leadership of relevant committees or ministry teams.
 Commission members will serve for at least a period of two years.
-The Commission may select its own chair and reports to the board.
+The commission may select its own chair and reports to the board of trustees.
+USSB program staff members and lead minister may join the commission as non-voting members.

-Board will review program and actions of the Commission every other month.
+The board of trustees will review program and actions of the commission every other month.
 The board will assess on a two-year basis what has been accomplished.
+Changes to the ARC charter must be approved by the board of trustees.